-If the Mavic 2 has all of these new features that are basically stollen from the Phantom 4 Pro, it would make even more sense for DJI to release a new Phantom 5.
+And one last thought, If the Mavic II (2) does have all of these new features that are basically stolen from the Phantom 4 Pro, it would make even more sense for DJI to release a new Phantom 5.
+More rumors!!!
 Check out the Phantom 5 leaks page for more on that.

 Oops!
 Something went wrong while submitting the form